hjs-spec/eusair-hjs-initial-assessment/EU_AI_ACT_MAPPING.md

 # HJS Technical Alignment with EU AI Act (Initial Assessment)

-This document outlines how the **HJS Sidecar Architecture** serves as the technical enforcement layer for compliance with the **EU AI Act** (High-Risk AI System Requirements).
+This document outlines how the **HJS Sidecar Architecture** serves as the technical enforcement layer for compliance with the **EU AI Act**, emphasizing **National Sovereignty**, the balance of **Public & Private Rights**, and the protocol's status as a **Global Public Good**.

 ---

 ## 1. Article 12: Record-keeping (Logging & Traceability)

-* **Requirement**: Mandatory automatic recording of events (logging) to ensure traceability of the AI system's functioning throughout its lifecycle.
+* **Requirement**: Mandatory automatic recording of events (logging) to ensure traceability.
 * **HJS Implementation**: **Physical Anchoring via UUIDv7 (RFC 9562)**
-* **Engineering Fact**: By utilizing a 48-bit Unix-epoch timestamp as the primary key prefix, HJS ensures that every "Judgment Event" is natively anchored to physical time.
+* **Engineering Fact**: Utilizing a 48-bit Unix-epoch timestamp as the primary key prefix to anchor every "Judgment Event" to physical time.

-* **Compliance Value**: This creates an **irreversible chronological audit trail**.
-Regulators can reconstruct the exact state of AI decision-making at any specific millisecond in history without the risk of sequence manipulation or backdating.
+* **Sovereignty Note**: Logs are generated and sequestered within the **Local Sovereign Jurisdiction**.
+This ensures that the "Memory of AI" remains under the control of the state where it is deployed, preventing foreign data extraction.